What is UFAS?

 (Some) UFAS History & Mission

-Very useful article about UFAS’ early history:
+Very useful article about the early history of UFAS:

 Influence without Bargaining: Unionization at the University of Wisconsin, 1930 – 1957